-The Audit Committee met for two regular meetings in 2018.
-The meetings lasted three to four hours.
+The Audit Committee met for two regular meetings in 2019 and an additional meeting together with the Compensation Committee.
+The regular meetings lasted three to four hours.
 All committee members attended both meetings.
 All of them received the written reports from the internal auditors.

 The Compensation Committee consists of three members.
 The Chairman of this committee is This E. Schneider.
 The other members are Hans-Peter Schwald and Ferdinand Stutz.
 The committee meets whenever the need arises, but at least twice a year.
 It draws up the principles for the remuneration of members of the Board of Directors, the Group Executive Board and senior management within the Autoneum Group, in particular bonus programs and share allocation plans (LTI), as well as the Remuneration Report and the proposals concerning the total maximum remuneration amount for the Board of Directors and Group Executive Board to be submitted annually by the Board of Directors for approval by the shareholders at the Annual General Meeting.